NREL/openstudio-standards/docs/DeveloperInformation.md

 9. Run all commands below from the `/openstudio-standards/openstudio-standards` directory
 10. **On Windows**, use the Git Bash instead of the default command prompt.
 11. **On Mac** the default terminal is fine.
-11. Navigate to the `openstudio-standards/openstudio-standards` directory.
+11. Navigate to the `openstudio-standards` directory.
 12. Command prompt: `bundle install`.
 This will install all ruby gems necessary to develop this code.
 13. Sign up for an account at [CircleCI](https://circleci.com/) and follow the `NREL/openstudio-standards` project.
 14. That's it, you are ready to make changes!